MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 #### Activated templates counter

 Your assessment page and assessment templates page have an **activated templates** counter near the top.
-The counter displays the number of templates in use out of the number eligible to use according to your licensing agreement.
-Template use is counted at the level of the underlying certifications.
+The counter displays the number of templates in use out of the number you're eligible to use according to your licensing agreement.
+Template use is counted at the certification level.

 For example, if your counter shows 2/5, this means your organization has activated 2 templates out of the 5 that are available to use.